 Chocolate marquise is the perfect dessert for making ahead and it will keep perfectly in the freezer until you are ready to serve to your guests or, if you are like me, just cut yourself a sneaky slice!

 Elegant enough for entertaining, a special meal at home or family get togethers, anyone who likes chocolate will love this frozen chocolate mousse.

 The basic recipe is made from store cupboard ingredients, so no rushing out to buy fresh cream or other expensive ingredients.
-However, you can go a bit crazy and serve it in lots of different ways too or add different ingredients for a change.
+However, you can get creative and serve it in lots of different ways, or add different ingredients for a change.

 This recipe was inspired by my raspberry parfait, which is a type of rich, no churn ice cream.